drupal-composer/drupal-project/README.md

 This behavior differs from both Drush Make and standard Composer.

 Requiring this package will download Drupal Core as a part of the project and unpack it in the root of the project.
 Consequently there is no need for recursive make files or the like.

+Note that any core module required by contrib projects must be added in the `replace` section to inform Composer that there is no need to download these separately.
+This project template includes all core modules in the `replace` section.

 ### Projects<a name="projects"/>